Simscape HDL Workflow Advisor Tips and Guidelines

 Using Fixed-Cost Runtime Consistency Iterations

 On the Solver Configuration block, the Use fixed-cost runtime consistency iterations check box is cleared by default.
-If you select this check box, the Nonlinear iterations setting on the Solver Configuration block becomes the same as the Number of solver iterations setting in the Generate implementation model task.
+If you select this check box, the Nonlinear iterations setting on the Solver Configuration block allows you to specify the Number of solver iterations.

 Change Number of Solver Iterations